Joelius300/dviz_hslu/REPORT.md

 buffer (return).
 When heating up the floor heating and the radiators, a lot of heat is lost, and the return is much colder than the flow leading to a low temperature at the bottom of the buffer where the bottom sensor is.
 This can lead to negative spikes in buffer min before the water mixes and layers again.
 On the other hand, when the water goes around the storage water heater to heat the water inside, it doesn't lose nearly as much energy and the return is often warmer than the water previously at the bottom of the buffer.
 Respectively, this causes positive spikes in buffer min that correlate with an increase in the drinking water temperature. \
 Because of these processes happening at different intervals, it's very hard to determine if the majority of the water in the buffer is closer to the warmest, or closer to the lowest temperature.
-When buffer max and buffer min are substantially different, especially when the upper threshold has already been crossed, an inspection of the analog hardware sensors spread across the buffer is necessary to determine the best course of action.
+When buffer max and buffer min are substantially different, an inspection of the analog hardware sensors spread across the buffer may be necessary to determine the best course of action, especially when the upper threshold has already been crossed.

-On the dashboard there should be an option to show the buffer min for a rough estimation on the stored energy in the buffer.
+On the dashboard, there should be an option to show the buffer min for a rough estimation on the stored energy in the buffer.
 Due to the unknown distribution, this is verbose and often optional information, which requires good knowledge of the system, and should be represented as such.

 ## Data exploration